Showing up for Class

 - Avoid walking across others' mats.
 Our mat is our sacred space and we need to respect that space, however small;

-- Teachers have the right to lock the doors after the start of class to honor a safe, nurturing space for all students.
+- Teachers have the right to lock the doors at the start of class to honor a safe, nurturing space for all students.
 Please arrive 10 minutes before class.
 If you do come in late, find a spot quickly and silently;

 - The main studio area is a shoe-free zone.
 Stash your shoes and belongings in the cubbies in the front area or in the cubbies in the back dressing room;